 Like other internal wounds, locating and identifying the injury can be complicated.
 Therefore, a patient may not receive adequate treatment for their injuries.

-Vehicle Collisions that Can Cause Life-Threatening Injuries
+Which Types of Vehicle Collisions Cause Life-Threatening Injuries?

 Any car crash can be deadly, especially if it involves a vehicle or vehicles that are traveling at high speeds.
 However, certain collisions tend to be more likely to end with a fatality.
 These include: